Subject: Crown Land Rental Policy

 The Ministry manages Crown land in such a manner that Ontarians enjoy the province’s abundant resources; encourages economic development and ensures environmental sustainability.

-The PLA provides the Minister of Natural Resources and Forestry with charge of the management, sale and disposition (e.g. issuance of leases, easements, land use permits) of public lands.
+The PLA provides the Minister of Natural Resources with charge of the management, sale and disposition (e.g. issuance of leases, easements, land use permits) of public lands.
 The Minister may direct the sale or lease of any such public lands at such price or rental and upon such terms and conditions as the Minister considers proper.

 While managing Crown land, the Ministry will respect basic principles and concepts of non-tax revenue including fair return to the Crown; fairness and consistency across the province and amongst stakeholders; administrative efficiency; and cost-effectiveness.